snok/install-poetry/README.md

     virtualenvs-in-project: true
 ```

-which might not suit your workflow.
+While this should work for most, there might be valid reasons for wanting
+different `virtualenvs` settings.

-There are two other options you can use:
+In general there are two other combinations:

-1. Creating your VENV, but not in the project dir
+1. Creating a VENV, but not in the project dir

     If you're using the default settings, the venv location changes
     from `.venv` to using `{cache-dir}/virtualenvs`.
+You can also
+    change the path to whatever you'd like.

+    If you're using the default, this directory will be different depending
-    This directory will change depending on the OS, making it a little harder
-    to write OS agnostic instructions, but you can bypass this issue completely
+    on the OS, making it a little harder to write OS agnostic workflows.
+However,
-    by taking advantage of the built-in `poetry run` command.
+    it is possible to bypass this issue completely by taking advantage of `poetry run`.

-    Using the last two steps in the [Matrix testing](#mtesting) example as a starting point
+    Using the last two steps in the [Matrix testing](#mtesting) example as a
+    starting point, this is how we would install a matrix-specific dependency
+    and run our test suite:

     ```yaml
     - name: Install django ${{ matrix.django-version }}